dhimaskirana/mahal/readme.txt

 The featured image post resolution is 920 pixels for width and 300 pixels for height.

 == Changelog ==
+0.8
+- Change Reset CSS to normalize.css
+- Fixing some style
 0.7.5
 - Fixing css on reply comment section
 - Fixing css on post/page pagination links